Vivekanand-R/Recommender-System/README.md

 MABSRec (2025): Multi-Perspective Attention-Based Bias-Aware Sequential Recommendation: It targets the Matthew Effect (popularity reinforcing popularity) and aims to diversify recommendations by re-weighting long-tail items in the attention mechanism.

-Datasets: Can be used: The Amazon Sports dataset is a dataset for the Amazon Outdoor Sports product segment, similar to the Amazon dataset, which also contains user purchase and review information. [https://arxiv.org/html/2504.05323v1]
+Datasets: Can be used: The Amazon software dataset is a dataset for the Amazon software product segment, similar to the Amazon dataset, which also contains user purchase and review information. [https://arxiv.org/html/2504.05323v1]

 -------------------------------------------------------------------------------------------------------------------------------------